 However, if the information comes from a bank or building society with whom you do have a financial relationship, the credit reference agency isn’t permitted to alter the information until they’ve checked with the lender.
 Instead they will put a ‘Notice of Dispute’ on the entry until they’ve contacted the organisation which supplied the information.
 It’s very important that you’re able to give proof of why the entry is wrong such as supplying a copy of a receipt or a bank statement.
 Corrections are then made within 28 days.

 If lenders refuse to remove or modify mistakes, you can ask the ICO (Information Commissioner’s Office) to intervene.
 Only the FOS (Financial Ombudsman Service) has the power to award compensation for mistaken entries on your credit report which have financial consequences for you.

 Sometimes there may be an entry on your credit file which you feel is misleading although it isn’t inaccurate.
 Perhaps there were extenuating circumstances for a late payment or you went through a period of financial difficulties because of ill health or redundancy.

 In this case, you can add a ‘Notice of Correction’ to your file.
+(You can find out what this is here).
 In this document (of up to 200 words), you give factual information to explain the circumstances behind the entry.
 The key word is ‘factual’.
 If your account is considered to be defamatory (of a third party), frivolous or unsuitable, your account might be rejected.
 Some debt advisory agencies recommend that you avoid adding these notices.
 They argue that they can draw attention to missed payments or defaults and can be seen as excuses rather than justifications.